aaamaro/geonamesQW-Demo/README.md

  Taking advantage of the Google Geocoder to identify a geographical name and, once the place is selected between the possibilities offered by Google, this application makes a query to the GeoNames Database to show a list of possible locations founded.

 Using the Copy (Ctrl-C)-Paste (Ctrl-V) navigator options you can select a name, code or coordinate to move this information to other application or web page.

+This is only a Demo version and you can do